-5.6 Building Foundations
+5.4 Trees and Foundations

-Any structures built on the site should comply with the current building regulations and NHBC Chapter 4.2 building near trees (2022).
-Foundation depths for buildings near or adjacent to tree/s should consider the potential size of the tree/s at maturity and their subsequent water demand.
-The soil types throughout the site should be fully investigated and appropriate mitigation measures taken.
+Any structures built on the site should comply with current building regulations and NHBC Chapter 4.2 - Building near Trees (2022)6.
+Foundation depths for buildings near or adjacent to trees should consider the potential size of the trees at maturity and their subsequent water demand.
+The soil types throughout the site should be fully investigated and appropriate measures taken.
 If trees are removed across the site, the potential for soil heave should be assessed and foundations designed accordingly.

-This survey has been undertaken in accordance with BS5837 recommendations and therefore, further assessment in accordance with current building regulations will be required to inform foundation design.
+This survey has been undertaken in accordance with BS5837 and further assessment in accordance with current building regulations will be required to inform foundation design.